azriel91/peace/doc/src/learning_material/user_facing_automation_part_2.md

 </details>

-### Concept 15: Current State, Desired State, Difference
+### Concept 15: Current State, Goal State, Difference

 **What:** Show users what is, and what will be, before doing anything.